psungchan/100-days-of-code/r1-log.md

 ### R1D3
 Added a method to display the days in the scheduling app - no integration with graphics at this point Started a regression example on Kaggle

+### R1D4
+Started working on Personal Website deisgn using framework

+### R1D5
+Looked at using Bootstrap for Personal Website